Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-With external examination, the degree and uniformity of musculature development, its relief is noted.
-The degree of development of the musculature is assessed as good, satisfactory and weak.
+During external examination, the degree and uniformity of muscle development and its relief are noted.
+The degree of muscle development is assessed as good, satisfactory and weak.

-With a small amount of muscle, lack of relief (when the "figure" of the muscles is not contoured through the skin) and reduced muscle tone (reduced plastic resistance of the muscles when squeezing and palpation), the development of muscles is assessed as weak.
+With a small muscle volume, lack of relief (when the “pattern” of muscles is not outlined through the skin) and decreased muscle tone (decreased plastic resistance of muscles during compression and palpation), muscle development is assessed as weak.

-Good muscle development is a well-defined relief, volume and muscle tone.
+Good muscle development means well-defined muscle relief, volume and tone.

-Thus, it is possible to judge vertebrogenic dystrophic disorders of muscles and fibrous tissues (neurohistomefibrosis), first, by the compression reaction (muscle tone), by the pain response to stretching; secondly, on soreness in palpation.
-Pain during palpation can be of different severity.
+Thus, vertebrogenic dystrophic disorders of muscles and fibrous tissues (neuroosteofibrosis) can be judged, firstly, by the reaction of compaction (muscle tone), by the pain reaction to stretching; secondly, by pain on palpation.
+Pain on palpation can have varying severity.

-Determining the soreness of the paravertebral region and palpation of it in general are carried out by relaxing the corresponding muscles.
-This is possible in IP.
-The patient - lying down, and standing - in the position of extension, when thrust is provided to the back by gravitational forces.
+Determination of the paravertebral region pain and its palpation are generally carried out with the corresponding muscles relaxed.
+This is possible in the patient's initial position - lying down, and standing - in the extension position, when the posterior traction is provided by gravitational forces.

-The determination of the functional capacity of the support and movement organs includes the study of the strength and endurance of the muscles.
-The first impression of the strength of the muscles being studied is created by the doctor when assessing the nature of the active movement performed by the patient.
-In clinical practice, a 6-point assessment of the muscle condition is generally accepted.
+Determination of the functional capacity of the organs of support and movement includes the study of muscle strength and endurance.
+The first impression of the strength of the muscles being studied is created by the doctor when assessing the nature of the active movements performed by the patient.
+In clinical practice, a 6-point assessment of muscle condition is generally accepted.

-The strength of the patient's muscles is also judged by the strength of the counter-movement he is giving, and by the ability to lift and move the weight of a certain mass.
+The patient's muscle strength is also judged by the strength of the resistance he provides to movement, as well as by the ability to lift and move a load of a certain mass.

-Muscular force is also determined with the help of dynamometry and dynamography.
-The greatest value of the evaluation of the hand's working capacity is the measurement of the strength of the muscles - the flexors of the fingers of the hand.
-For this, dynamometers of various designs are used.
-The most accurate data are obtained using a manual spring-loaded dynamometer (DRP); it gives a reading (in kg) from 0 to 90.
+Muscle strength is also determined using dynamometry and dynamografy.
+The greatest value in assessing the hand's performance is measuring the strength of the muscles - the flexors of the fingers of the hand.
+Dynamometers of various designs are used for this.
+The most accurate data are obtained when using a manual flat-spring dynamometer (DFSD); it gives readings (in kg) from 0 to 90.

 Score in points |